 The Business Law Section held its 2013 Fall Meeting on November 22 and 23 in Washington, D.C.
 The meeting featured 12 separate CLE programs and numerous additional meetings, roundtable discussions, and dinners.
-The materials from and recordings of those CLE programs are all available now, through the Business Law Section website.
 Here are a few of the highlights from the meeting:

 Bankruptcy for Breakfast